 The impairment of kidney function with NSAIDs is usually reversible once the medication is stopped.
-The NSAIDs that you can get over the counter (ibuprofen and aspirin) are the safest because they are short-acting and so any adverse effects on the kidneys wear off more quickly.
+NSAIDs that you can get over the counter (ibuprofen and aspirin) are the safest because they are short acting and so any adverse effects on the kidneys wear off more quickly.
 However, if you find that ibuprofen or aspirin are really effective for you, and you need to use NSAIDs for longer than a week, you must let your doctor know so that your kidney function can be monitored, particularly if you already have impaired kidney function.
-Your doctor can help you weigh the benefit of pain relief against the risks of taking NSAIDs, and there are other medications and strategies for pain management that they can recommend.
+Your doctor can help you weigh up the benefit of pain relief against the risks of taking NSAIDs, and there may well be other medications and strategies for pain management that they can recommend.

 Paracetamol is a common medication that can be bought over the counter.
 It does not cause many of the side effects associated with NSAIDs.
-Paracetamol is generally safe as long as you don’t take more than the maximum recommended dose (4 g daily in adults).
-It is not a particularly effective medication for pain relief on its own.
+Paracetamol is generally safe as long as you don’t take more than the maximum recommended dose (4 g daily for adults, which is equivalent to two tablets four times daily), but it may not be a particularly effective medication for pain relief on its own.
 Hence, your doctor may recommend that you use it together with an NSAID or opioid.

-There are different forms of opioid medications.
-They come in a range of doses and are taken in different ways.
-If you are prescribed an opioid, you should take the amount that is just sufficient to relieve your pain, to minimise side effects (see below).
-Codeine, dihydrocodeine, and tramadol are opioids that are often prescribed for pain.
-There are also more potent or ‘stronger’ opioids as such morphine, oxycodone, and fentanyl.
+There are various opioid medications.
+Examples are codeine, dihydrocodeine, and tramadol, and the more potent or ‘stronger’ opioids morphine, oxycodone, and fentanyl.
+If your doctor prescribes an opioid for you, he or she should recommend the dose that is just sufficient to relieve your pain, but that minimises side effects (see below).
 Stronger or more potent opioids are not necessarily better.
 It simply means that a smaller amount can be taken to achieve the same effect.
 For example, 5 mg of morphine gives the same effect as 50 mg of tramadol.

-Opioids have many side effects when taken in continual high doses, including constipation, heart burn, problems thinking clearly, and sleep disturbances.
+Opioids have many side effects when taken in continual high doses, including constipation, nausea, heartburn, problems thinking clearly, and sleep disturbances.
 Not all patients benefit from long-term use of opioids.
-It is possible to become physically dependent on them – this means it can be difficult to stop using opioids even if they’re not working to reduce your pain, or are causing severe side effects.
+People can also become physically dependent on opioids – this means it can be difficult to stop taking them even if they’re not working to reduce your pain or are causing severe side effects.
 So, it’s important to try other approaches to managing chronic pain if possible.

 Studies show that analgesic adjuvants can help with nerve pain and pain associated with a condition called fibromyalgia.
-However, there are not any research studies on their effects on pain in patients with ADPKD.
-If your doctor or pain specialist thinks these medications might help you, they will give you information to help you decide whether to try them.
+However, there are no research studies on their effects on pain in patients with ADPKD.
+If your doctor or pain specialist thinks these medications might help you, he or she will give you information to help you decide whether to try them.

-- Anti-depressants, such as tricyclic antidepressants (e.g. amitriptyline or nortriptyline) and serotonin-norepinephrine re-uptake inhibitors (e.g. duloxetine).
-Lower doses of tricyclic antidepressants can be used to treat chronic pain than depression.
+- Antidepressants, such as tricyclic antidepressants (e.g. amitriptyline or nortriptyline) and SNRIs (serotonin-norepinephrine reuptake inhibitors, e.g. duloxetine).
+Lower doses of tricyclic antidepressants can be used to treat chronic pain than are used in depression.

 - Anti-epileptics, such as gabapentin.
-This medicine can have strong side effects such as feeling dizzy, drowsy, and having difficulty concentrating or balancing, so you may need to start taking it at a low dose that is increased over a few days.
+These medicines can have strong side effects such as feeling dizzy, drowsy, and having difficulty concentrating or balancing, so you may need to start at a low dose that is increased over a few days.
 Gabapentin may not be suitable for you if you have kidney failure, in which case, pregabalin might be an option.

 Kidney and liver cysts can be a source of chronic pain in ADPKD, but it is not currently possible to prevent them from forming.
 However, a new medication called tolvaptan (Jinarc®) can slow the growth of kidney cysts, and this may reduce pain related to the cysts themselves or more general kidney pain.
-Tolvaptan is only recommended for some adults – for more information on tolvaptan, see our page on ‘Treatments for ADPKD’.
+However, tolvaptan is not currently licensed as a pain treatment – it can only be prescribed to eligible patients to try and slow ADPKD progression.
+For more information on tolvaptan, see our page on ‘Treatments for ADPKD’.

-There is specialised physiotherapy designed specifically to help manage chronic pain.
-This includes specific stretches, relaxation techniques and pacing, which form part of cognitive behavioural therapy (CBT).
-You can learn some of these techniques through self-help guides – ask a healthcare specialist to recommend a good quality guide for you.
+Specialised physiotherapy is designed specifically to help manage chronic pain.
+This includes specific stretches, relaxation techniques, and pacing, which form part of cognitive behavioural therapy (CBT).
+You can learn some of these techniques through self-help guides – ask a healthcare specialist to recommend a good-quality guide for you.
 If you need help with these techniques, there are also specialist pain physiotherapists within the NHS who can train or coach you.
-Their focus is to minimize the impact pain has on the physical activities you do.
+Their focus is to minimise the impact pain has on the physical activities you do.
 In other words, they can help you to optimise the way you plan and go about your daily life.

 Invasive procedures aim to either remove diseased tissue (e.g. a cyst) or an organ, or disrupt the nerves that send pain signals to the brain.
 These are called ‘invasive’ because they involve needles or surgery.